Americans With Disabilities Act: Information for People Facing Cancer

 If the EEOC does not find proof that discrimination has occurred, or when attempts to resolve the problem have failed and the EEOC decides not to sue on your behalf, you can request a “right to sue” letter from the EEOC 180 days after filing your complaint.
 After you get this notice of right to sue, you have 90 days to file the suit.
 If you sue, you might want to hire a private attorney to represent you.

 How the ADA can help in settings other than work

 This section deals only with discrimination in settings other than work.

 What are “public accommodations” as defined by ADA?

-Places of public accommodation include places that are generally open to everyone, such as restaurants, hotels, theaters, doctors’ offices, drug stores, retail stores, museums, libraries, parks, private schools, and day care centers.
+Places of public accommodation are those generally open to everyone, such as restaurants, hotels, theaters, doctors’ offices, drug stores, retail stores, museums, libraries, parks, private schools, and day care centers.

 The United States Department of Justice enforces the ADA requirements in 3 areas: